kzhen/ACS-Actors/README.md

 This project explores two popular actor frameworks, Akka.NET and Microsoft Orleans, to implement the workflow logic.

+Read the blog post that goes along with this repository - https://www.unravelled.dev/akka-and-microsoft-orleans-a-good-fit-for-programmable-voice/

 ## Running the solution

 To run the solution you will need: